Mike Cheng

 Georgetown University

-I am a fourth year Economics PhD candidate with research interests in international trade and industrial organizations.
+I am a fourth year Economics PhD candidate with research interests in international trade and industrial organization.
 My research focuses on the intersection of FDI, market power, and supply chain structure.
 I welcome coauthorship opportunities.

 Education